Mphozazo/ClientTele.Assessment/README.md

  - Project requires no extra setup as database will be auto created if not exists.
  - The application is layerd with data assembly project namely : <b>ClientTele.Assessment.Data.Customer</b> Contains all CRUD operation on Customer information.

+### Note
+By opening the solution <b> ClientTele.Assessment</b> Will pretty much run all the project out of the box.</p>
+All the Project assessment comes with Unit test classes and I tried to cover the basic operation per requirements.